 It can be one of your buyer personas.

 Finally, you need to name the persona and give a face to it, for which you can use stock images or your teammates (pun intended!)

 Once you have figured out every detail, you design an attractive persona using Semrush Free Persona Builder.
 You just have to select a template and enter all the details in the respective fields as shown below –

 Ready to Create Buyer Personas for your Store?

-Like any business in eCommerce, you sell products to different types of customers.
+Everyone starts an eCommerce business to sell products online, but if you want to grow it to the next level, you need to know who your customers are and what they expect from you.
 Since you can’t engage with every customer directly, you need buyer personas representing them and their characteristics.

 It helps you understand them on a deeper level and enables you to make decisions that may affect them in one or other ways.
 From deciding on website design, and social media captions to adding new products to your online store, buyer personas can be your guiding lamp to stay focused on your ideal customers.

 So, if you haven’t created buyer personas for your eCommerce business, create now and make sure to share them with every decision-maker in your organization.